edpypf/PythonCode/DesignPattern.md

 - **Flyweight Factory**: (Manager): Manages the creation and reuse of flyweight objects.
 Ensures that flyweight instances are shared and reused to minimize memory usage.

 ## FacadePattern
-The Flyweight pattern fits for the situation of : **where you need to simplify complex systems, decouple clients from subsystems, create a unified interface, and improve code readability and maintenance.**
+The Facade pattern fits for the situation of : **where you need to simplify complex systems, decouple clients from subsystems, create a unified interface, and improve code readability and maintenance.**
 [Facade online Hotel Booking Script](https://github.com/edpypf/PythonCode/blob/main/DesignPattern/FacadeOnlineHotelBooking.py) | [Facade OnlineTravel Booking Example Script](https://github.com/edpypf/PythonCode/blob/main/DesignPattern/FacadeOnLineTravelBooking.py)
 - **Key Points**: **Simplification**: Provides a simpler interface to a complex system | **Isolation**: Decouples the client from the complex subsystem | **Unified Interface**: Combines multiple interfaces into a single unified interface
 - **Step by Step - Subsystem Classes**: (RoomBooking, Payment, Notification):  The simplified interface